 Why do we need this research?

-Developing diabetes during pregnancy, known as gestational diabetes, can cause health problems for both mother and baby.
+Diabetes that develops during pregnancy – known as gestational diabetes – can cause health problems for both mother and baby.
 We know that a woman’s diet is important during pregnancy, and that it might have a role to play in gestational diabetes.

 What’s happening in this project?

-Researchers funded by Tommy’s are studying whether the presence of metal trace elements are linked with pregnancy complications like gestational diabetes.
-Previous research has often just looked at one metal element on its own.
+Researchers funded by Tommy’s are finding out whether deficiencies in metal trace elements can be linked with pregnancy complications like gestational diabetes.
+Previous research has often looked at one metal element on its own.
 Our researchers want to look at lots of different trace elements together to create a ‘metallo-profile’ for pregnant women.

 The team will use blood samples donated by women who took part in a study called UPBEAT.
-This trial recruited 1,500 women with obesity, who donated blood samples throughout their pregnancy.
-Our researchers will study in detail the metal trace elements found in blood samples from early pregnancy (15-18 weeks).
-By look at a range of metal elements, our scientists will be able to create a metallo-profile of women who later developed diabetes, and compare it to that of women who didn’t.
+This trial included 1,500 women with obesity who donated blood samples throughout their pregnancy.
+Our researchers will study in detail the metal trace elements found in blood samples taken early in pregnancy (15–18 weeks).
+By looking at a range of metal elements, our scientists will be able to create a metallo-profile for the women who later developed diabetes and compare this to the metallo-profile for the women who didn’t.
 This could make it easier to diagnose gestational diabetes in the future.

 What difference will this project make?

-This study will identify the role that metal trace elements from food have in gestational diabetes.
-The results could lead to new methods to diagnose the condition early, or even new ways to treat it.
+This study will help us to understand more about the role that metal trace elements from food have in gestational diabetes.
+It is possible that metallo-profiles could be used to diagnose the condition early, or to find new ways to treat it.
 Ultimately, our scientists hope to improve the chances of a healthy pregnancy for mother and baby.